GaloisInc/dlkoopman/README.md

 ```python
 utils.plot_stats(dk, ['pred_loss', 'loss', 'pred_anae'])
 ```
 This plots the [MSE loss](https://galoisinc.github.io/deep-koopman/losses.html#deepk.losses.mse) for the *prediction* task [described above](#background), as well as the [overall loss](https://galoisinc.github.io/deep-koopman/losses.html#deepk.losses.overall), which is a linear combination of losses from the three tasks and is optimized during training via gradient descent.
-It also plots the prediction [average normalized absolute error (ANAE)](https://galoisinc.github.io/deep-koopman/errors.html#deepk.errors.anae), which is a measure of the relative error between $X$ and $\hat{X}'$.
+It also plots the prediction [average normalized absolute error (ANAE)](https://galoisinc.github.io/deep-koopman/errors.html#deepk.errors.anae), which is a measure of the relative error between $x$ and $\hat{x}'$.

 Your plots will be prefixed with the UUID, and should look like the ones in [`unopt_results`](./examples/naca0012/unopt_results/).